by Cynthia M. Johnson, MA

-Plantar warts are growths on the soles of the feet.
-They are often mistaken for corns or calluses.
-The warts are different because a virus causes them.
+Plantar warts are hard, flat growths on the soles of the feet.
+They often grow in clusters.

 The American Academy of Dermatology

 American Podiatric Medical Association

 Plantar wart.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/plantar-wart .
 Updated January 27, 2016.
 Accessed September 1, 2017.

 Sterling JC, Gibbs S, et al. British Association of Dermatologists' guidelines for the management of cutaneous warts 2014.
 Br J Dermatol.
 2014 Oct;171(4):696-712.